 Corporate Social Responsibility (CSR) has been an integral part of your Company'sculture and the Company has been associated in the past directly and through AMMFoundation (an autonomous public charitable trust engaged in philanthropic activities thefield of Education and Healthcare) for contributing towards society's development.
 Duringthe year your Company has undertaken various CSR projects in the areas of educationhealth and community development targeting inclusive growth and social capitalimprovement.
 Coromandel Girl Child Education Scheme which offers economic assistance toIX & X standard students was relaunched and expanded coverage to 2120 girls in 857schools.
 On the health front Coromandel Medical Centre and Mobile van facilities wereintroduced at Sarigam which catered to the medical needs of nearly 11000 communitymembers.
 Going forward your Company plans to address the health needs includingdiagnostic facilities and an out-patient facility by seting up a hospital at Kakinada.Coromandel has also created access to opportunities and resources through its economicdevelopment and infrastructure & environment support initiatives.
-In accordance with the CSR provisions in the Companies Act 2013 (Act) the Company hasformed a CSR Committee and a CSR Policy is in conformity with the provisions of the Act.
-The CSR Policycan be accessed on the Company's website at http://coromandel. biz/inv_investorsinformation.html.The projects undertaken during the year are in accordance with Schedule VII of the Act.Details of composition of CSR Committee and CSR Projects undertaken during the year andreasons for not spending the balance amount are given inthe Annexure C to this Report.
+In accordance withthe provisions of Section 135 of the Companies Act 2013 the Company has formed a CSRCommittee and a CSR Policy is in conformity with the provisions of the Act.
+The CSR Policycan be accessed on the Company's website at http://www.coromandel. biz/csr_policy.html.The projects undertaken during the year are in accordance with Schedule VII of the Act.Details of composition of CSR Committee and CSR Projects undertaken during the year andreasons for not spending the balance amount are given in Annexure C to this Report.

 Particulars of Loans Guarantees and Investments

-Details of loans and guarantees given and investments made under Section 186 of theCompanies Act 2013 (the Act) are given in the Notes to the Financial Statements.
+Details of loans and guarantees given and investments made under Section 186 of theCompanies Act 2013 are given in the Notes to the Financial Statements.